bblldave/HercuHealth/docs/Kanban.md

 - [x] Create database schema for users, workouts, and programs.
 - [x] Design the user interface for the Dashboard.
 - [x] Implement user authentication and registration logic.
+- [x] Develop the API for creating and managing workouts and programs.